Thank you for subscribing to my self help & inspirational motivation ezine!

 concerns or help needed, contact me using the email form at https://www.discoveryhub.net/contact-us.html

-Thank you for reading this edition, I hope you got some benefit from the report, and that some of my new self help products are just what you are looking for.
+Thank you for reading this edition of Power Tips, I hope you got some benefit from the report, and that some of my new self help products are just what you are looking for.

 And once again, thank you so very, very much to everyone who has invested in one of my books...
 I really appreciate your trust, and know that you will love the book!